tari-project/rfcs/src/RFC-0312_DANHighLevelSpecification.md

 * Asset issuers MUST stake a small amount of Tari in order to publish a new contract.
 * Exactly ONE output MUST have a `ContractSpecification` output feature.
-* The contract specification UTXO MUST include a covenant that only permits it to be spent to a new `ContractSpecification` UTXO (when transferring ownership of a contract), or as an unencumbered UTXO in a `ContractDeregistration` transaction.
+* The contract specification UTXO MUST include a covenant that only permits it to be spent to a new `ContractSpecification` UTXO or as an unencumbered UTXO in a `ContractDeregistration` transaction.

 Note: The latter is desirable because it tidies up the UTXO set.
 But this transaction MUST NOT be published before